Dynamics 365 release schedule and early access

-The preview features will become generally available on October 1, 2019, and by default will be deployed in all customers’ environments over the month of October.
-In the coming months, we will publish the specific date of when the features will be enabled for each region.
+The preview features will become generally available on April 1, 2020, and by default will be deployed in all customers’ environments over the month of April.

 How will the features in early access be deployed in production?

-Dynamics 365 for Customer Engagement apps: Over the course of October 2019, all environments will be turned “on” to receive the 2019 release wave 2 features.
+Model-driven apps in Dynamics 365: Over the course of April 2020, all environments will be turned “on” to receive the 2020 release wave 1 features.
 The updates will be deployed on your environments automatically following our Safe Deployment Process (SDP).
-If you want to enable the 2019 release wave 2 features before the update reaches your region, you can enable the updates yourself by opting in to the preview between August 2, 2019, and the date your region will be scheduled to have the features turned on.
-However, by the end of October 2019, all instances will have had 2019 release wave 2 features applied.
+If you want to enable the 2020 release wave 1 features before the update reaches your region, you can enable the updates yourself by opting in to the preview between Feb 3, 2020, and the date your region will be scheduled to have the features turned on.
+However, by the end of April 2020, all instances will have had 2020 release wave 1 features applied.

 This gradual rollout is a last safety measure to catch any potential issues as we apply the changes to all instances.
 It is the same approach we do for our regular patches and updates.
-In the coming months, we will publish the specific date of when the features will be enabled for each region.
+We will provide the regional-level schedule by April 1, 2020.

-Dynamics 365 for Finance and Operations or Dynamics 365 for Retail: You can configure the maintenance day and time windows in Lifecycle Services (LCS).
+Dynamics 365 Finance, Dynamics 365 Supply Chain Management, or Dynamics 365 Commerce: You can configure the maintenance day and time windows in Lifecycle Services (LCS).
 You'll receive an email if you opt in to receive LCS notifications.
 You'll be able to select the designated tier 2 sandbox for the update.
 The sandbox environment will be updated followed by the production environment.
 You'll have five business days for testing and validation.
 See the One Version service updates FAQ for more details.

-Dynamics 365 for Customer Engagement apps: The update does not apply to on-premises customers.
-The 2019 release wave 2 release will be applicable for the customers of both commercial and the Government Cloud.
+Model-driven apps in Dynamics 365: The 2020 wave 1 release does not apply to customers of Dynamics 365 Customer Engagement (on-premises).
+The 2020 release wave 1 release will be applicable for the customers of both commercial and the Government Cloud.

-Dynamics 365 for Finance and Operations or Dynamics 365 for Retail: The 2019 release wave 2 release is applicable for on-premises as well.
+Dynamics 365 Finance, Dynamics 365 Supply Chain Management, Dynamics 365 Commerce, or Dynamics 365 Business Central: The 2020 wave 1 release is applicable for customers of Finance + Operations (on-premises) as well.
 You can opt in to preview the new functionalities similar to online.

 How does Microsoft ensure the reliability of these features?

-Dynamics 365 for Customer Engagement apps: The quality of our releases is paramount to ensuring our customers’ satisfaction.
+Model-driven apps in Dynamics 365: The quality of our releases is paramount to ensuring our customers’ satisfaction.
 We have multiple parts to how we approach quality as we release to our global audience.

 We begin our process with a series of automated and manual tests across a wide variety of scenarios.
 This progresses to the group of customers in multiple regions participating in our First Release programme, where those customers work in conjunction with the FastTrack programme on validating key scenarios on the builds scheduled to be deployed.